By Dr. Emily Doyle.

 The future of California’s Joshua trees

 There are an estimated 4 to 11 million Joshua trees growing across Southern California, and their survival is not guaranteed.
-The devastating consequences of climate change are clear, and millions of trees are already facing the consequences.
+The devastating effects of climate change are clear, and millions of trees are already facing the consequences.
 However, California State Parks is taking action to protect the beloved Joshua trees that call state parks home and, though the challenge may seem overwhelming, we must face it head on.
 As the climate threat grows, California State Parks Foundation will fight for the survival of this iconic species by working with California State Parks and other park partners.
 By championing these critical efforts, California State Parks Foundation will continue its mission to preserve state parks — and the amazing wildlife they protect — for generations to come.

 To learn more about how climate change is affecting state parks and how we can take action, check out our trailblazing report, Building a Climate-Resilient California State Park System: Preserving Parks for Future Generations.
 You can also donate to fund our grant programs, like the 2024 Building Climate Resilient State Parks grant round that is supporting this important work.